Skip to main content

 Course Information

 Work placement must be in-situ before the apprenticeship starts.
-This can be found by either yourself or with support from Weymouth College.
 You must work a minimum of 30 hrs per week, one of these days will include one day at college.

 Progression